|Title||DNA methylation age is associated with an altered hemostatic profile in a multiethnic meta-analysis.|

 |Year of Publication||2018|

-Many hemostatic factors are associated with age and age-related diseases, however much remains unknown about the biological mechanisms linking aging and hemostatic factors.
+Many hemostatic factors are associated with age and age-related diseases; however, much remains unknown about the biological mechanisms linking aging and hemostatic factors.
 DNA methylation is a novel means by which to assess epigenetic aging, which is a measure of age and the aging processes as determined by altered epigenetic states.
 We used a meta-analysis approach to examine the association between measures of epigenetic aging and hemostatic factors, as well as a clotting time measure.
-For fibrinogen, we used European and African-ancestry participants who were meta-analyzed separately and combined via a random effects meta-analysis.
-All other measures only included participants of European-ancestry.
-We found that 1-year higher extrinsic epigenetic age as compared to chronological age was associated with higher fibrinogen (0.004 g/L per year; 95% CI: 0.001, 0.007; P = 0.01) and plasminogen activator inhibitor 1 (PAI-1; 0.13 U/mL per year; 95% CI: 0.07, 0.20; P = 6.6x10-5) concentrations as well as lower activated partial thromboplastin time, a measure of clotting time.
+For fibrinogen, we performed European and African ancestry-specific meta-analyses which were then combined via a random effects meta-analysis.
+For all other measures we could not estimate ancestry-specific effects and used a single fixed effects meta-analysis.
+We found that 1-year higher extrinsic epigenetic age as compared with chronological age was associated with higher fibrinogen (0.004 g/L/y; 95% confidence interval, 0.001-0.007; = .01) and plasminogen activator inhibitor 1 (PAI-1; 0.13 U/mL/y; 95% confidence interval, 0.07-0.20; = 6.6 10) concentrations, as well as lower activated partial thromboplastin time, a measure of clotting time.
 We replicated PAI-1 associations using an independent cohort.
-To further elucidate potential functional mechanisms we associated epigenetic aging with expression levels of the PAI-1 protein encoding gene (SERPINE1) and the three fibrinogen subunit-encoding genes (FGA, FGG, and FGB), in both peripheral blood and aorta intima-media samples.
-We observed associations between accelerated epigenetic aging and transcription of FGG in both tissues.
-Collectively, our results indicate that accelerated epigenetic aging is associated with a pro-coagulation hemostatic profile, and that epigenetic aging may regulate hemostasis in part via gene transcription.
+To further elucidate potential functional mechanisms, we associated epigenetic aging with expression levels of the PAI-1 protein encoding gene () and the 3 fibrinogen subunit-encoding genes (, , and ) in both peripheral blood and aorta intima-media samples.
+We observed associations between accelerated epigenetic aging and transcription of in both tissues.
+Collectively, our results indicate that accelerated epigenetic aging is associated with a procoagulation hemostatic profile, and that epigenetic aging may regulate hemostasis in part via gene transcription.